 G. Executive Order 13175: Consultation and Coordination with Indian Tribal Governments

 This action does not have tribal implications, as specified in Executive Order 13175.
 It would neither impose substantial direct compliance costs on tribal governments, nor preempt Tribal law.
 The EPA is aware of three coal-fired EGUs located in Indian Country but is not aware of any EGUs owned or operated by tribal entities.
-The EPA notes that this action would only affect existing sources such as the three coal-fired EGUs located in Indian Country if those EGUs were to take actions constituting modifications or reconstructions as defined under the EPA’s NSPS regulations.
+The EPA notes that this action wouldaffect only existing sources such as the three coal-fired EGUs located in Indian Country if those EGUs were to take actions constituting modifications or reconstructions as defined under the EPA’s NSPS regulations.
 However, as previously stated, the EPA expects there to be few, if any, new, reconstructed, or modified EGUs.
 Thus, Executive Order 13175 does not apply to this action.

 Consistent with the EPA Policy on Consultation and Coordination with Indian Tribes, the EPA offered consultation with tribal officials during the development of this action; however, the Agency did not receive a request for consultation.
 The EPA held meetings with tribal environmental staff during the public comment period to inform them of the content of the proposed rule and to encourage them to submit comments on the proposed rule.